ianjuma/octopus/README.md

 ### Flask and REST anti-patterns?

+- Don't JUST copy paste shit and expect it to work!
 - I don't care much!
+- Use a .env for your app TOKENS!
+Don't push them to git.
 - Don't use flask globals (avoid binding g to the req context)
 - It's not RESTful but it works :P
 - way too many if's